So what exactly is CBD?

 What does it look/taste/smell like?

 The oils range from a slight yellow tint to a dark green hue.
-The color depends on the strain.
-The taste also depends on the strain.
-The Baox strain is very light and spicy, reminiscent of fennel.
-This is the oil we make the High Potency with, so it's the same.
+The color depends on the strain and the brand of hempseed oil we are using to dilute it.
+The taste also depends on the strain,processing method, and the hempseed oil.
+The non-decarbed is light in color and spicy, reminiscent of fennel or oil of oregano.
+The decarbed oil is darker and the flavor is more mild.
+HOWEVER, it still tastes just like you'd imagine.

 How long does it take to work?

-We suggest starting with 1--2 sprays or 2-4 drops under the tongue.
+We suggest starting with 1-2 sprays or 4 drops under the tongue.
 It does work better and faster if you let it sit under your tongue for 15-30 seconds, but it's obviously your call.
-In 15 minutes, you will be able to tell if that dose is enough for you.
+In 15-20 minutes, you will be able to tell if that dose is enough for you.
 Dosage will vary from person to person, so you'll need to find what's right for you.
+Please don't worry about taking "too much".
+The dosage suggested for cancer is 300+ milligrams per day, so that's about 30 sprays of regular and 23 sprays of high potency.
+If you take two sprays and it isn't quite enough, don't be afraid to take 1-2 more.

 Can I use the oil in a vape pen?

 Nope.
 The oil doesn't contain the chemicals necessary to work in a vape pen.
 We had a vape juice, but the extract was settling out.
-In the future, we will probably work on a new formula.
+In light of all the new evidence of problems (popcorn lung) being caused from vaping, we will not venture down that product line again.
+Despite what you may have read, vaping is NOT the best bio-availability for your body.

-Because we are not medical professionals, and this product is not regulated by the FDA, it would be irresponsible to make any medical claims.
+Because we are not medical professionals, and cannabinoidss are not regulated by the FDA, it would be irresponsible to make any medical claims.
 You can find information about CBD on the American cancer society's website, as well as many others such as pubmed.
-You can learn more about potential benefits here and here.
-This one talks about tumors and CBD.
-We are always happy to share our customers' experiences.
-However, that doesn't mean you'll see the same results.
-Everyone will have a different experience.
+There are new studies on cannabindoids all the time.
+You can reference THIS CHART to see which cannabinoids have been shown to best help what ails you.

 Can I take this if I'm pregnant/nursing/taking other medications/under the care of a physician?